mmmjam/mmmjam.github.io/index.md

 Besides the thrill of creating and reporting a math model in just 24 hours, we will be holding several workshops on a variety of topics!
 From LaTeX to college, robotics to band, and everything in between, feel free to stop by when you need something to do!

-Participation is free and via Zoom.
-Learn more and register here!
+Participation is free and via Zoom!

 You can register alone or with a group of 3-4 people.
 We will host additional workshops in the weeks leading up to the jam; the competition is 24 hours on the weekend.
 Excited to see you there!